99 Abandoned and Derelict Vessels (ADV) Removed So Far Since March 2021!

 Natural Resources Conservation Service

-The North Carolina Coastal Federation (federation) has partnered with the N.C.
+The North Carolina Coastal Federation (Federation) has partnered with the N.C.
 Division of Coastal Management (DCM) to secure over $2 million dollars to expand previous hurricane debris cleanup efforts, and address the removal of abandoned and derelict vessels in coastal waters.
 The Division of Coastal Management received funding from the Emergency Watershed Program run by the Natural Resources Conservation Service (NRCS).
 This federal funding is matched with an additional $250,000 appropriated by the N.C.
 General Assembly to DCM.
 Vessel removals began in the central and southeast coast of N.C in late March 2021.
-AS of July 31, 19 of the 24 targeted vessels have been removed.
-The remaining 5 vessels will be removed by the end of August.
+As of November 1, 2022, all 24 of the targeted vessels have been removed.

 National Fish and Wildlife Foundation

-Additionally, the federation has received a grant from the National Fish and Wildlife Foundation of $650,000 to clean up marine debris and abandoned and derelict vessels from Hurricane Michael and Florence along the southern and central coasts.
-This grant aims to remove over 40 vessels from Brunswick, New Hanover, Pender, Onslow, Carteret, Craven, Pamlico and Beaufort counties.
-Vessel removals under this grant began in late March 2021.
-As of the end of July 2021, 19 vessels have been removed so far.
+Additionally, the Federation has received a grant from the National Fish and Wildlife Foundation of $1.3 million to clean up marine debris and abandoned and derelict vessels from Hurricane Michael and Florence along the southern and central coasts.
+Under this grant, 49 vessels were removed from March 2021 to December 2022 from Brunswick, New Hanover, Pender, Onslow, Carteret, Craven, Pamlico, and Beaufort counties.

 NOAA Marine Debris Program Vessel Removal in the Northeast Region